 Some side hustles are perfect for meeting short-term needs.
 Selling stuff on eBay, Craigslist, Kijiji or Facebook Groups can be a great way to cover a budget gap, but unless you have tons of stuff, it’s not often a side hustle you can use for a big financial goal.

 Some side hustles require a long-term investment.
-Starting a blog is an example of one of those side hustles that requires you to invest lots of time up front to see returns later.
+Starting a blog or starting an online course are examples of side hustles that require you to invest lots of time up front to see returns later.

 What I love most about service-based side hustles is how quickly you can get started.
 A service-based side hustle is basically freelance work.
 You offer a service and customers pay you for the service.
 Pretty straightforward, right?

 Launching a Service as a Side Hustle

 If you’ve decided to launch a service-based side hustle, you can get started as soon as this month.
 All you need to launch your service-based side hustle are a service and a client.
 Transactions are straightforward–you provide the service and your clients pay you for the service.

 Clients are the lifeblood of service-based businesses.
 Without clients paying you for your service, you don’t have any income.

 But here’s the thing.
 This is your service-based side hustle!
 You’re starting a side hustle to help you meet a financial goal you have in mind.
 Thus, you don’t need dozens of clients to fulfill your goal, especially not if you priced your services at a fair-market rate.

 Because it’s likely that you don’t need dozens of clients to fulfill the income goal for your side hustle, it’s important to start with a goal and to be clear on exactly how much you want to earn each month.